MurmurationsNetwork/MurmurationsDocumentation/docs/technical/wp-aggregator.md

 - Create a new WP page and add the shortcode `[murmurations_map]` to it.

 - On the Murmurations Aggregator admin dashboard, click "Update nodes from the network".
-You should then see some log output as the aggregator fetches node data from the netowork.
+You should then see some log output as the aggregator fetches node data from the network.

 - Once this has completed, go to the page with the map shortcode and refresh.
 You should see a map of nodes you've downloaded from the network.